Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-creation.rst

 Sending an identity request
 +++++++++++++++++++++++++++

-When the identity request has been created, the next step is to send the request to the identity provider that it was created for.
-There are multiple ways of doing this and it depends on your choice of technologies.
+Once the identity request has been created, the next step is to send it to the corresponding identity provider.
+There are multiple ways to accomplish this, and it will depend on the technologies you choose.
 Below is an example of how it can be done.

 A part of the request is a `redirectUri`, which tells the identity provider where to redirect the user when the identity verification flow has been completed.
 A wallet application has to choose this in such a way that the user is sent back into the wallet application, where the